zeitgeistpm/zeitgeist/docs/review_checklist.md

         `cargo run --profile=production --features=parachain -- --chain=battery_station`.
   - [ ] `try-runtime` passes on Zeitgeist and Battery Station.
 - [ ] Code quality:
-  - [ ] Are there compiler warnings which can easily be avoided?
+  - [ ] Avoidable compiler warnings were resolved.
-  - [ ] Is integer arithmetic saturated/checked and are all panickers removed?
+  - [ ] Integer arithmetic is only saturated/checked and all panickers are removed.
-  - [ ] Is code contained in macro invocations (benchmarks, `runtime/common/src/lib.rs`, `decl_runtime_apis!`) correctly formatted?
+  - [ ] Code contained in macro invocations (benchmarks,
+        `runtime/common/src/lib.rs`, `decl_runtime_apis!`) is correctly formatted.
-  - [ ] Are all `*.toml` files formatted with `taplo` (run `taplo format --check`)?
+  - [ ] All `*.toml` files are formatted with `taplo` (run `taplo format --check`).
-  - [ ] Are all copyright notices up to date?
+  - [ ] All copyright notices are up to date.
-  - [ ] Are enums sorted alphabetically, except for enums used in storage (to prevent migrations) or errors and events?
+  - [ ] Enums are sorted alphabetically, except for enums used in storage (to prevent migrations), errors and events.
-- [ ] If an action is required by the Frontend Team, add an issue to zeitgeistpm/ui.
+- [ ] In case an action is required by the Frontend Team, an issue was added to zeitgeistpm/ui.
-- [ ] If the PR adds a new pallet, is the pallet added to the benchmark configuration in `scripts/`?
+- [ ] In case the PR adds a new pallet, the pallet is added to the benchmark configuration in `scripts/`.
-- [ ] If you are changing/removing configuration values, storage items: Do the
+- [ ] In case configuration items or storage elements were changed: Necessary storage migrations are provided.
-      changes require a storage migration?
-- [ ] If you are adding/changing configuration values on the mainnet: Have the implications been discussed with the product owners?
+- [ ] In case configuration values changed: The
+      implications have been discussed with the [code owners](https://github.com/zeitgeistpm/zeitgeist/blob/main/CODEOWNERS).
 - [ ] If the changes include a storage migration:
-  - [ ] Is the version number in the pallet bumped?
+  - [ ] The affected pallet's `STORAGE_VERSION` was bumped.
-  - [ ] Add try-runtime checks and ensure the following:
+  - [ ] Try-runtime checks were added and the following conditions were ensured:
     - [ ] The storage migration bumps the pallet version correctly.
     - [ ] The try-runtime _fails_ if you comment out the migration code.
     - [ ] The try-runtime passes without any warnings (substrate storage